 State Capitol, Suite 1173

 Sacramento, CA 95814

-AAP-CA Position: OPPOSE UNLESS AMENDED
+AAP-CA Position: Oppose

-We thank you for your public service and leadership on behalf of the health and well-being of children, youth, and families in California.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly oppose legislation SB 501 (Glazer) and urge your veto.
+We thank you for your leadership on behalf of children, youth, and families in California.

-American Academy of Pediatrics, California
+Chief Executive Officer, American Academy of Pediatrics, California

 cc: Members of the Assembly Appropriations Committee; The Honorable Senator Steve Glazer, Author; AAP-CA Leadership; Lobbyist Lydia Bourne